 For a long time, Empress was the only game in town for 28mm technicals.
 Their chassis is a Toyota pickup.
 As for weapons, you can pick from an M2 .50cal, an SPG-9, a heavy recoilless rifle and the ZSU-23.
 A big advantage to Empress is that they have crew figures to match their superb ranges, including Taliban figures.

-EDIT: Another alternative is Evil Bear Wargames, who make a rather nice SUV styles pickup just asking to to turned into a technical.
+EDIT: Another alternative is Evil Bear Wargames, who makes a rather nice SUV styles pickup just asking to be turned into a technical.
 It doesn’t come with any weapons but Empress weapon systems fit in the back.
-The SUVs are available in either individually or as three pack in a deal.
+The SUVs are available in either individually or as three-pack in a deal.

 Your final option is Radio Dishdash.
 One thing I like about their range is that rather than being Toyata based, the technicals are Land Rover based instead.
 Both types have crew figures to match their Day of the Ranger range.
 You can also get a triple pack with two heavy machine gun trucks and one recoilless rifle carrier.